matheuristic/plan9port-config/README.md

 ### FUSE

-TODO: General overview of the experimental `-m` option to have FUSE mount itself at the given mountpoint so other programs that don't have or don't allow direct access to the shell (i.e. cannot call `9p`) can interact with it.
+**TODO**: General overview of the experimental `-m` option to have FUSE mount itself at the given mountpoint so other programs that don't have or don't allow direct access to the shell (i.e. cannot call `9p`) can interact with it.
 Seems buggy at the moment on macOS ([link](https://github.com/9fans/plan9port/issues/136)).

 ### Usage tips